Who I Am (Nick Jonas & the Administration song): Background and composition

 Talking about his album's title track, Nick (the leader) says "It's about how I want someone to love me for my passion for music.
 It's all I've ever thought about "Who I Am is really about me talking about myself and realizing you need to know yourself before you can find love."

 Release

-"Who I Am" has been confirmed to be the first single from Nick Jonas and the Administration's debut album.
+"Who I Am" had been confirmed to be the first single from Nick Jonas and the Administration's debut album.
 It was released as a digital download on December 3, 2009.

 The single was featured on Radio Disney Jams, Vol. 12, along with songs by other popular artists.
 Jams 12 was officially released on March 30, 2010.

 On May 11, 2010, it the song was used on the live album: Nick Jonas & The Administration Live at the Wiltern January 28th, 2010.

 It was also released in 2010 on the karaoke video game Disney Sing It: Party Hits.